science

 Trust your gut (health) and enhance immunity

 According to a 2014 report from the National Institute of Health, approximately 60 to 70 million Americans are affected by digestive diseases.
 This has attracted the attention of doctors and scientists trying to understand the various factors contributing to digestive health.
-Scientists believe that ingesting probiotics helps restore the balance between “good” and “bad” bacteria.
+Scientists believe that ingesting probiotics helps restore the balance between “good” bacteria and the rest of the inhabitants in your digestive system. .

 Eating fermented foods and drinking fermented beverages are simple ways to introduce lactic acid bacteria (LAB) into the gastrointestinal, or GI, tract.